damonallison/java-examples/README.md

 # README #

-This project is a collection of java sources and tests that I wrote while attempting to learn Java.
+This project is a collection of java sources and tests that I wrote while researching Java.

 ## Trail : Learning the Java Language ##